agrawal-d/cph/README.md

 ## License

-Copyright (C) 2023 Divyanshu Agrawal
+Copyright (C) 2019 - Present Divyanshu Agrawal

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software